The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: The dilute O Lg loop model

 \subsection{Link pattern basis and the \texorpdfstring{$R$}{Lg}-matrix}

-The dilute O$(n)$ loop model is defined on the square lattice on a semi-infinite strip.
-An example of a configuration of the model is given on the fig.(\ref{figlp}).
+Consider the dilute O$(n)$ loop model on the square lattice on a semi-infinite strip.
+An example of a configuration of the model is given in Fig. \ref{figlp}.

-The loops may end at the horizontal boundary and two vertical boundaries.
-We are going to classify all configurations according to their connectivity on the horizontal boundary, such a connectivity is called a link pattern.
+The paths can end at the horizontal boundary and two vertical boundaries.
+We classify all configurations according to their connectivity on the horizontal boundary, such a connectivity is called a link pattern.
 More precisely, let us label the edges of the lower boundary with numbers $1,2,..,L$ from left to right.
-If a loop ends at an edge $i$, then this edge is said to be occupied, if there are no loops ending at this edge, then this edge is unoccupied.
-Moreover, we will distinguish the occupied edges according to their connectivity with the edges (or the vertical boundaries) on its left and on its right.
-It is convenient to label the connectivity $n_i$ of an edge $i$ by $-1,~0$ or $1$.
-In a given configuration to an unoccupied edge $i$ we assign $n_i=0$, an edge $i$ occupied and connected to an edge or a boundary on its right will get $n_i=1$, finally to an edge $i$ that is occupied by a line that ends on its left we assign $n_i=-1$.
-With this notation the connectivity of a configuration is the set $\{n_1,n_2,..,n_L\}$.
-For example, the configuration depicted on fig.(\ref{figlp}) has the connectivity $\{-1,0,0, -1,0, 1, 1, 0, -1,1\}$.
-We can represent this pictorially as on fig.(\ref{figlinkp}), where the vertical boundaries are represented by the leftmost and the rightmost points separated by a dashed line from the actual horizontal boundary.
+If a path ends at an edge $i$, then this edge is said to be occupied, otherwise the edge is unoccupied.
+Moreover, we will distinguish the occupied edges connected with other edges on their left and on their right.
+It is convenient to label the connectivity by the variables $n_i$ for each edge $i$ which take the values $0$, $-1$ or $1$.
+In a given configuration we assign the label $n_i=0$ to an unoccupied edge $i$.
+We associate $n_i=1$ ($n_i=-1$) to an edge $i$ occupied and connected to an edge or a boundary on its right (left).
+With this notation the connectivity of a configuration is a sequence $\{n_1,n_2,..,n_L\}$.
+For example, the configuration depicted in Fig. \ref{figlp} has the connectivity $\{-1,0,0, -1,0, 1, 1, 0, -1,1\}$.
+We can represent this pictorially as in Fig. \ref{figlinkp}, where the vertical boundaries are represented by the leftmost and the rightmost points separated by a dashed line from the actual extremal edges of the horizontal boundary.
 The set of all link patterns, denoted by lp$_L$, is the basis in which we express the eigenvectors of the transfer matrix of the model.

 Now we define the set of operators which act in the space lp$_L$ of the link patterns of length $L$.
-Graphically these operators are defined by the plaquettes of the fig.(\ref{figplaq}).
+These operators are linear combinations of nine basis elements, which can be represented graphically by the plaquettes in Fig. \ref{figplaq}.

-We will label these operators by $\rho^{(1)}, \rho^{(2)},..,\rho^{(9)}$ in the order given in fig.(\ref{figplaq}).
-By $\rho^{(i)}_j$ we will denote the action of the operator $\rho^{(i)}$ on two adjacent sites $j$ and $j+1$ of a link pattern.
-It is better to describe graphically the action of these operators as on fig.(\ref{figaction}).
+We denote these basis operators by $\rho^{(1)}, \rho^{(2)},..,\rho^{(9)}$ in the order of Fig. \ref{figplaq}.
+By $\rho^{(i)}_j$ we denote the operator $\rho^{(i)}$ acting on two adjacent sites $j$ and $j+1$ of a link pattern.
+It is better to describe graphically the action of these operators Fig. \ref{figaction}.